 - Thomas Edison was called “Al” by his family.

-- He developed hearing problems during his early age.
+- He developed hearing problems at an early age.

 - Thomas Edison attended school only for three months and was homeschooled by his mother after his teacher called him addled (mentally ill) in a letter written to his mother.